neulab/tranX-plugin/README.md

 ## Usage

 ### Quick Start
-- (IMPORTANT BEFORE FIRST USE) In the PyCharm IDE, go to File - Settings, find "TranX plugin" under "Tools" category.
+- (Before first use) In the PyCharm IDE, go to File - Settings, find "TranX plugin" under "Tools" category.
 Make sure to enter a unique user name for identification and data collection purposes.
 - Create a new Python project and in the editor, press Alt-Ctrl-G or click "Ask question" in the right click context menu.
 - After editing the code snippet, make sure the cursor is currently within to range of the auto-generated code block.
 Press Alt-G to upload edits.